15 Different Types of Rakes for Domestic Use

 A thatch rake is designed to break up and remove thatch in your lawn, with sharp blades (often on both sides of the head) that can take care of that important task.

-Removing thick and excessive thatch is quite important as it can create root problems and harbor pests and disease.
+Removing thick and excessive thatch is essential as it can create root problems and harbor pests and diseases.
 If the thatch is too excessive, you may need to use a motorized dethatcher (see below).

 The leaf scoop rake is a bit of a niche version of a traditional leaf rake, and works by simply collecting and scooping leaves without having to bend.